wangzh-stat/wangzh-stat.github.io/_pages/about.md

 From 2024 to 2025, I visited the Marshall School of Business at University of Southern California for one year, fortunate to be advised by Professor [Yingying Fan](https://faculty.marshall.usc.edu/yingying-fan/).

 ## Research interests
-* High-dimensional statistics and econometrics
+* High-Dimensional Statistics and Econometrics
-* Complex time series analysis
+* Complex Time Series Analysis
-* Causal inference and experimental design
+* Causal Inference and Experimental Design
-* Functional data analysis
+* Functional Data Analysis

 ## Education
 * 2021/09 - now:  Ph.D. candidate in Statistics, [Department of Statistics and Data Science](https://www.stat.tsinghua.edu.cn/en/), Tsinghua University, Beijing, China.